syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 {% highlight vb.net %}
 Dim endPageIndex As Integer = images.Length
-'Creates new PrintDialog instance.
+'Creates new PrintDialog instance
-Dim printDialog As New System.Windows.Forms.PrintDialog() 'Sets new PrintDocument instance to print dialog. printDialog.Document = New PrintDocument()
+Dim printDialog As New System.Windows.Forms.PrintDialog() 'Sets new PrintDocument instance to print dialog printDialog.Document = New PrintDocument()
-'Enables the print current page option. printDialog.AllowCurrentPage = True
+'Enables the print current page option printDialog.AllowCurrentPage = True
-'Enables the print selected pages option. printDialog.AllowSomePages = True
+'Enables the print selected pages option printDialog.AllowSomePages = True
 'Sets the start and end page index printDialog.PrinterSettings.FromPage = 1 printDialog.PrinterSettings.ToPage = images.Length
-'Opens the print dialog box.
+'Opens the print dialog box
 If printDialog.ShowDialog() = System.Windows.Forms.DialogResult.OK Then
-	'Checks whether the selected page range is valid or not.
-	If printDialog.PrinterSettings.FromPage > 0 AndAlso printDialog.PrinterSettings.ToPage <= images.Length Then
+	'Checks whether the selected page range is valid or not If printDialog.PrinterSettings.FromPage > 0 AndAlso printDialog.PrinterSettings.ToPage <= images.Length Then
-		'Updates the start page of the document to print. startPageIndex = printDialog.PrinterSettings.FromPage - 1
+		'Updates the start page of the document to print startPageIndex = printDialog.PrinterSettings.FromPage - 1
-		'Updates the end page of the document to print. endPageIndex = printDialog.PrinterSettings.ToPage
+		'Updates the end page of the document to print endPageIndex = printDialog.PrinterSettings.ToPage
-		'Hooks the PrintPage event to handle the drawing pages for printing. printDialog.Document.PrintPage += New PrintPageEventHandler(PrintPageMethod)
+		'Hooks the PrintPage event to handle the drawing pages for printing printDialog.Document.PrintPage += New PrintPageEventHandler(PrintPageMethod)
-		'Prints the document.
+		'Prints the document
 		printDialog.Document.Print()
 	End If
 End If
 {% endhighlight %}

 {% highlight UWP %}
-//Word to Image conversion is not supported in Xamarin, ASP.NET Core and Universal Windows Platform applications.
+//DocIO supports Word to Image conversion in Windows forms, WPF, ASP.NET and ASP.NET MVC platforms only.
 {% endhighlight %}

 {% highlight ASP.NET CORE %}
-//Word to Image conversion is not supported in Xamarin, ASP.NET Core and Universal Windows Platform applications.
+//DocIO supports Word to Image conversion in Windows forms, WPF, ASP.NET and ASP.NET MVC platforms only.
 {% endhighlight %}

 {% highlight XAMARIN %}
-//Word to Image conversion is not supported in Xamarin, ASP.NET Core and Universal Windows Platform applications.
+//DocIO supports Word to Image conversion in Windows forms, WPF, ASP.NET and ASP.NET MVC platforms only.
 {% endhighlight %}

 {% endtabs %}